PayelBhattacharjee14/CURATE/README.md

 CURATE enables adaptive privacy budget allocation in the setting of differentially private causal graph discovery.

 ## Supplementary Document
+The proof of Lemma-1 presented in the paper along with the sensitivity analysis of the Kendall's Tau test statistic used in the paper is available in the "supplementary_document.pdf" file.

+## Code and Data Description
+The used code for CURATE algorithm is available in "CURATE.py" file and the datasets used in the experiments are also a part of the main repository.
 ## Requisites
 Python 3.6.10
 ## Dependency